1:18 Mercedes-Benz 300 SL W198 Roadster Hardtop white CMC M-284

 1:18 CMC M-284 Mercedes-Benz 300 SL W198 Roadster Hardtop white

-Limited edition 1000 pieces
+Limited edition of 1000 pieces

-outside white DB 050
+exterior white DB 050

 red inside

-roof white
+white roof

 History: